viadeo/tetra-ui/README.md

 If it is not already done, install it here:
 <http://nodejs.org/>

-#### Installing required Node packages

-In case you do not have them installed:

-	npm install -g grunt
-	npm install -g less

 #### Getting the `tetra-ui` project

 You can use the default GitHub client, or your preferred Git client, or the `git` command line.